sebastiancarlos/beachpatrol/README.md

 - **Client/Server Architecture**: `beachpatrol` launches a browser and listens on a socket.
 The separate client `beachmsg` can then be used to transmit Playwright commands to the controlled browser.
 This separation allows for greater flexibility and integration with other tools and scripts.
 - **Browser Extension**: An accompanying browser extension is designed to also communicate with the socket and send commands.
 The extension provides a user-friendly graphical interface and contextual tools.

 ### Why Playwright instead of Selenium?
-Why Chromium instead of Firefox?

-Initial browser launch benchmarks suggested us to prioritize the current selection:
+Initial browser launch benchmarks suggested us to prioritize Playwright.

 | Browser                  | Launch time |
 |--------------------------|-------------|